Astemes/astemes-lunit/docs/30_CI Integration/CI Integration.md

 The pipeline above declares three environment variables used to configure the call to LUnit using the LabVIEW CLI.
 The first is the path to the project file relative to the workspace, *i.e.* the path relative to the root of the repository where the Jenkinsfile is located.
-The second is the number of parallell test runners to spawn, here configured to one.
+The second is the number of parallel test runners to spawn, here configured to one.
 The third parameter is the port configured for VI server in LabVIEW under Tools->Options->VI Server.

 The report is saved in the path `lunit_reports` using the file name `lunit.xml` with incrementing index.